-18 The proponent should refer to CEAA's Technical Guidance for Assessing the Current Use of Lands and Resources for Traditional Purposes under CEAA, 2012 document in order to include the appropriate baseline information relevant to current use.
-This document can be obtained at: https://www.canada.ca/en/environmental-assessment-agency/services/policy-guidance/technical-guidance-assessing-current-use-lands-resources-traditional-purposes-under-ceaa-2012.html
+&lt;sup>21 The proponent should refer to CEAA's Technical Guidance for Assessing the Current Use of Lands and Resources for Traditional Purposes under CEAA, 2012 document in order to include the appropriate baseline information relevant to current use.

 The EIS will also indicate how input, including Indigenous knowledge, from groups was used in establishing the baseline conditions related to health and socio-economics, physical and cultural heritage and current use of lands and resources for traditional purposes.
-Information collected as part of Section 6 Aboriginal and Treaty rights can be used to inform the baseline information for the elements of 5 1 (c) listed above.
+Information collected as part of Section 6 Aboriginal and Treaty rights can be used to inform the baseline information for the elements of 5(1)(c) listed above.

-Should there be a lack of Indigenous knowledge; the proponent is still expected to seek information from other sources19 sufficient enough to allow for a complete the assessment of effects to be presented in the EIS.
+Should there be a lack of Indigenous knowledge; the proponent is still expected to seek information from other sources sufficient enough to allow for a complete the assessment of effects to be presented in the EIS.
 For more information on requirements for the effects assessment, see Part 2, Section 7.3.4 of these guidelines.